LivingWithHippos/android-project-template/README.md

-# android-project-template
+# Android Template not Template
-A template for new Android projects.
-Included: Kotlin, navigation, coroutines, material, okhttp and retrofit, dagger hilt, viewmodels
+A "template" for new Android projects.
+It loads postings from Github jobs.
+Included: Kotlin, navigation, coroutines, material design, okhttp and retrofit, dagger hilt, viewmodels, data binding, Glide, Room, Moshi, LiveData